psongpin/Typescript-Tricks/README.md

-# Typescript-Tricks
+# Typescript Tips and Tricks
-Reference for Code Typescript snippet
+Reference for Code Typescript snippets